 Your parents go back a long way with your family, utilise their affinities and let them take that stress off you.

 And if it’s your parents applying the pressure in the first place?
 You’re an adult: tell them straight how you feel.
-If that still doesn’t work, point them in the direction of my blog post The Smart Bride’s Guide to Planning a Wedding – they will soon back off when they see your passive aggressive threat of elopement.
+If that still doesn’t work, point them in the direction of this wedding planning page – they’ll soon back off when they see your passive aggressive threat of elopement.
 Yep, I went there, but in certain circumstances this is totally necessary!

 While some elements of wedding etiquette are simply good manners, many are now outdated and unnecessary customs.
 Some protocols (traditional or otherwise) can help to ensure the day runs smoothly, whilst others seem to be archaic and obsolete, serving no purpose at all.
 Rebuffing old-fashioned ideas and setting your own rules instead seems to be a growing trend: we are lucky enough to live during a time that far from being a faux pas, choosing not to follow etiquette is in vogue.